 Remember to promote yourself - announce at the end of the night or on the screens when your next karaoke event is."

-If you are interested in software to run your karaoke nights - check out Singa Business or feel free to reach out to us for help and advise anytime.
+If you are interested in software to run your karaoke nights - check out Singa Business, the most modern professional karaoke software in the market, or feel free to reach out to us for help and advise anytime.